 Why was the Grading System in India Introduced?

 The grading system in India was introduced not only to match the international range of grades but to also take the load off from students.
 While the marks allotted in the age-old percentage system focused on the quantity, the scores obtained in the grading system are based on the student’s ability to understand the concepts.
-Following are the major reasons why a grading system became a necessity for formulating an effective education system in India.
+The following are the major reasons why a grading system became a necessity for formulating an effective education system in India.

 Understanding the Grading System in India